SeisComP/seiscomp/doc/base/coding-conventions.rst

 While designing methods or functions these rules about return values should be kept in mind:

-- Functions returning an int or related types, 0 means success everything else is an error
+- Functions returning an int or related types as status: 0 means success;
+  everything else is an error
-- Functions returning a pointer, NULL ( or 0 ) means an error and of course an invalid pointer
+- Functions returning a pointer:
+  0 (or :code:`nullptr`) means an error and of course an invalid pointer
 - Functions returning a class object can throw an exception in case of an error.
   This is not obligatory and should be used with care.